-The administrator of the Third A&R 2008 Plan may grant an option to purchase common stock of the Company, from time to time in the discretion of the administrator.
+The administrator of the Fourth A&R 2008 Plan may grant an option to purchase common stock of the Company, from time to time in the discretion of the administrator.
 Options may be ISOs or nonstatutory stock options ("NQSOs").
-The exercise price per share of common stock subject to an option granted under the Third A&R 2008 Plan must equal or exceed 100% of the fair market value of such common stock on the date the option is granted, except that the exercise price of an option may be higher or lower in the case of options granted to an employee of a company acquired by the Company in assumption and substitution of options held by such employee at the time such company is acquired and the exercise price of an Incentive Stock Option granted to an individual owning more than 10% of the combined voting power of all classes of Company stock must equal or exceed 110% of the fair market value of such common stock on the date of grant.
+The exercise price per share of common stock subject to an option granted under the Fourth A&R 2008 Plan must equal or exceed 100% of the fair market value of such common stock on the date the option is granted, except that the exercise price of an option may be higher or lower in the case of options granted to an employee of a company acquired by the Company in assumption and substitution of options held by such employee at the time such company is acquired and the exercise price of an Incentive Stock Option granted to an individual owning more than 10% of the combined voting power of all classes of Company stock must equal or exceed 110% of the fair market value of such common stock on the date of grant.
 Other than in connection with a change in the Company's capitalization, the Company will not, without stockholder approval, (i) reduce the exercise price of an option, (ii) exchange an option for a new option or stock appreciation right with a lower exercise price, or (iii) at any time when the exercise price of an option is above the fair market value of a share of common stock, exchange such option for cash or other property.
-Unless the administrator provides for a shorter period, the maximum term of an option granted under the Third A&R 2008 Plan, including any Incentive Stock Options, will be 10 years from the date of grant, except that Incentive Stock Options granted to an individual who, at the time the option is granted to such individual, owns more than 10% of the combined voting power of all classes of stock of the Company will have a term no greater than 5 years from the date of grant.
-Options granted under the Third A&R 2008 Plan will vest according to a schedule determined by the administrator; provided, however, that options granted to employees may not become exercisable, vest or be settled, in whole or in part, prior to the one year anniversary of the date of grant except in connection with acceleration due to a change in control or death or disability.
-Notwithstanding the foregoing, up to 5% of the aggregate number of shares authorized for issuance under the Third A&R 2008 Plan may be issued pursuant to awards subject to any, or no, vesting conditions, as the administrator determines appropriate.
+Unless the administrator provides for a shorter period, the maximum term of an option granted under the Fourth A&R 2008 Plan, including any Incentive Stock Options, will be 10 years from the date of grant, except that Incentive Stock Options granted to an individual who, at the time the option is granted to such individual, owns more than 10% of the combined voting power of all classes of stock of the Company will have a term no greater than five years from the date of grant.
+Options granted under the Fourth A&R 2008 Plan will vest according to a schedule determined by the administrator; provided, however, that options may not become exercisable, vest or be settled, in whole or in part, prior to the one year anniversary of the date of grant except (i) with respect to an option that is granted in connection with a merger or other acquisition as a substitute or replacement award for options held by optionees of the acquired business, (ii) in connection with acceleration due to a change in control, retirement, death or disability and (iii) with respect to an option granted to a non-employee director that vests on the earlier of the one-year anniversary of the date of grant and the next annual meeting of stockholders which is at least 50 weeks after the immediately preceding year's annual meeting.
+Notwithstanding the foregoing, up to 5% of the aggregate number of shares authorized for issuance under the Fourth A&R 2008 Plan may be issued pursuant to Awards (as defined in the Fourth A&R 2008 Plan) subject to any, or no, vesting conditions, as the administrator determines appropriate.
 The administrator will determine the acceptable forms of payment of the exercise price of an option, which may include: cash, shares of Company common stock, irrevocable commitment by a broker to pay over the amount from a sale of shares of Company common stock issuable under an option, delivery of previously owned shares of Company common stock, withholding of shares of Company common stock or any combination of the foregoing.